 - Icing.
 Drizzle some powdered sugar icing on top of the crumb topping for some added sweetness.

-- DIY blend.
-Don’t have pumpkin spice on hand?
-Create your own pumpkin pie spice blend using cinnamon, nutmeg, ginger, cloves and all spice.
+No worries!
+You can create your own pumpkin pie spice blend using cinnamon, nutmeg, ginger, cloves, and allspice.

 Pumpkin Crumb Muffins

-- 1 1/2 teaspoons pumpkin spice (use 2 teaspoons if you like extra spice)
+- 1 ½ teaspoons pumpkin pie spice (use 2 teaspoons if you like extra spice)

 - 1 teaspoon ground cinnamon